aditib738/my-website/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: My current research interests lie in studying the implications of upward mobility gaps, barriers to female labor force participation, and historical economic shocks in South Asia.
+bio: My current research interests lie in studying social norms and inequality of opportunity in South Asia.

 # Interests to show in About widget
 interests:
-- Development
 - Gender
+- Social Norms
-- Intergenerational Mobility
+- Inequality

 # Education to show in About widget
 education: